NikolasEnt/NikolasEnt.github.io/resume.md

 ## __Employment__

-__10/2015 - 07/2017__ __Junior Researcher__ _Department of Strength, Survivability and Safety of Machines, Institute of Machines Science named after A.A.Blagonravov of the Russian Academy of Sciences._
+__10/2015 - 07/2017__ __Junior Researcher__ _Department of Strength, Survivability and Safety of Machines, Mechanical Engineering Research Institute of the Russian Academy of Sciences named after A.A.Blagonravov_

 Responsibilities:
-* Constructing stable finite-difference schemes for transient heat conduction.
+* Constructing stable finite-difference schemes for transient heat conduction in 3D case.
 Choosing the solution approach.
-Coding and numerical calculations.
+Coding and numerical calculations
-* Scientific programming using C and MATLAB languages.
+* Scientific programming using C and MATLAB languages
-* Automation of experimental data collection and processing.
+* Automation of experimental data collection and processing
-* Conducting mechanical experiments and numerical results data analysis in R.
+* Conducting mechanical experiments and numerical results data analysis in R
-* Sample preparation and instrumental analysis.
+* Sample preparation and instrumental analysis

 Achievements:
-* 6 scientific papers and 3 conference reports were coauthored.
+* 6 scientific papers and 3 conference reports were coauthored

+__09/2016 - 12/2016__ __Internship__ _National Research Center «Kurchatov Institute»_

+* Take part in experiments at the Kurchatov Synchrotron Radiation Source
+* Processing of large amount of experimental results: data cleaning, feature extraction and interpretation of the results
+* Development of software utilities for the data processing such as [XPS results visualizer and converter](https://github.com/NikolasEnt/XPS-visualizer-and-converter)
+* Results of the internship were applied during a beamtime at HZB BESSY II Synchrotron Radiation Source (Berlin, Germany)

+__09/2014 - 07/2015__ __Research Assistant__ _Department of Strength, Survivability and Safety of Machines, Mechanical Engineering Research Institute of the Russian Academy of Sciences named after A.A.Blagonravov_

+* Constructing stable finite-difference schemes for heat conduction.
+Choosing the solution approach.
+Coding and numerical calculations
+* Scientific programming using C and MATLAB languages
+* Conducting mechanical experiments and numerical results data analysis in R

+__09/2011 - 07/2015__ __Head of Research Department, Research Supervisor__ _Moscow State School #224_

+Responsibilities:
+• Generation and screening of science and engineering projects ideas.
+Main topics: robotics, UAV, automation
+• Planning of the research program, suggesting relevant literature and sources.
+Provide supervision of the research projects
+• Preparing students for local and international science fairs and competitions
+• Making efforts to ensure students have access to academic, financial and other resources
+• Giving guidance on the nature of research

+Achievements:
+• 6 high school science projects were prepared for local and international science fairs
+• Two extracurricular courses were designed: “Introduction to Aerodynamics” and “Robotics and Artificial Intelligence” for senior school students

 ## __Interests__